 - Cross billing methods

-Preemptible instances provide computing resources at a low cost, but are restricted by the reclaim mechanism and available inventory in a region.
+Preemptible instances provide computing resources at low costs, but are restricted by the reclaim mechanism and available inventory in a region.
 Pay-as-you-go instances can be created and released at any time.
-These instances have a guaranteed inventory, but are much more costly compared to preemptible instances.
+These instances have a higher priority to consume resource inventory, but are much more costly compared to preemptible instances.
 Auto provisioning groups allow you to create both preemptible instances and pay-as-you-go instances.
 You can use both billing methods to reduce costs and meet your computing power needs.

 - Cross zones

 Deploying an instance cluster in the same zone reduces network latency between instances, while deploying an instance cluster across zones improves the disaster recovery capabilities of applications.
 Auto provisioning groups support the deployment of instance clusters across zones.
 You can set zone options as needed.